-Human and canine lymphomas share molecular similarities, first large-scale comparison showsJune 25th, 2013 in Cancer /
+Human and canine lymphomas share molecular similarities, first large-scale comparison showsJune 25, 2013 in Medicine & Health / Cancer

 Humans and their pet dogs are close, so close that they both develop a type of cancer called diffuse large B-cell lymphoma.
 In humans it's the most common lymphoma subtype while in dogs, it's one of the most common cancers in veterinary oncology.